 - We do not store or share any of this information.

-Read more about how pregnancy due dates are calculated on our basic due date calculator page.
+Still, it’s important to remember, no matter what tool you use, a due date is just an estimate.
+Read more about how pregnancy due dates are calculated (and why they aren’t set in stone) on our basic due date calculator page.

 If you already know your due date and wish to know when you likely conceived, try our reverse due date calculator.
 As long as you know your due date (or birthday), the tool will calculate your estimated conception date and intercourse dates.